The Book of The Tel Aviv New Dogma: Paradigm Shift of Art and Aesthetics Theories

 What is Art?

-The Book of The Tel Aviv New Dogma offers a paradigm shift that provides a definitive definition of Art, presents a unifying theory for all forms of Art., and introduces a corresponding Aesthetic theory from the perspective of ‘the Viewer is the Artist’ meaning a Viewer-Centric , rather than Creator-centric, understanding of Art.
+The Book of The Tel Aviv New Dogma offers a paradigm shift that provides a definitive definition of Art, presents a unifying theory for all forms of Art., and introduces a corresponding Aesthetic theory from the perspective of ‘the Viewer is the Artist’ meaning a Viewer-Artist, rather than Creator-Artist, understanding of Art.

 The Tel Aviv New Dogma provides a unifying theory for all Art forms, encompassing all cultures, historical periods, media, and technologies, such as Visual Art, Plastic Art, Literature, High-Tech Art, Theater, Cinema, Television, as well as completely transparent, totally opaque, and purely conceptual Art.